For the admission to the master course Distributed Software Systems

 The entrance exam is a written exam with a duration of 90 minutes that will take place at TU Darmstadt.
 The exam consists of questions that cover entrance competences defined in the implementation terms for the master course Distributed Software Systems at TU Darmstadt.

-- Entrance exam for the winter term 2016
+- Entrance exam (example)

 - Exemplary book recommendations for the preparation